Kelvyn Alp

 Kelvyn Glen Alp (born 27 March 1971) is a New Zealand far-right politician and activist.
 During the 1990s, Alp established a paramilitary organisation called the New Zealand Armed Intervention Force.
-During the 2020s, Alp founded a far-right media platform called Counterspin Media, which played an active role in leading the 2022 Wellington protest.
+During the 2020s, Alp and his partner Hannah Spierer founded a far-right media platform called Counterspin Media, which played an active role in leading the 2022 Wellington protest.
+In 2024 he became the leader of New Zealand Loyal, succeeding Liz Gunn and taking control of a party that had been deregistered earlier that year.

 Paramilitary activism

 In 1996 Alp set up the New Zealand Armed Intervention Force as a mercenary organisation, later transforming it into a para-military, anti-banking, pro-people rights movement – although it was referred to in the media as a Māori separatist organisation.
 It is now defunct.

 Alp claimed to have used a "Māori Passport" to travel to the Solomon Islands in 2001.
 Alp has claimed that this practice ended after the New Zealand Labour-led government threatened to pull aid from the Solomon Islands.

 Political career

 Alp was the leader of the Direct Democracy Party of New Zealand which stood in the 2005 general elections.
 He also stood for Mayor of Manukau City in 2007.
 Alp stood in the 2011 Te Tai Tokerau by-election under the OurNZ Party banner receiving 0.5% of the vote.